eskenascoin/eskenas/README_offline_transaction_signing.md

    Amount:   The amount of coins to send.
    Memo:     Optionally a memo describing the transaction, like an invoice nr Transaction Fee: The amount of coin you want to pay the miners to process your transaction
-                    Suggested fee is 100 microARRR (uARRR) Press the 'Prepare off-line transaction' button.
+                    Suggested fee is 100 microESKN (uESKN) Press the 'Prepare off-line transaction' button.
 The confirmation window appears.
 Press 'Yes' to continue.
 The 'off-line transaction signing' window will appear.
 In the top text area the prepared transaction data will be displayed under the heading: 'Unsigned transaction'.